nats-io/nats-architecture-and-design/adr/ADR-32.md

 ### SCHEMA

 Returns a JSON having the following structure.
-Note that the `schema` struct is only returned if the `schema` was specified when created.
+Service API does not have any assumptions about API spec or schema formats.

 ```typescript
 {